ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Data

 Trends in capital and labor quantities vary across capital and labor types in the United States (Figure \ref{fig: LhLuKiKe_us}).
 The relative quantity of skilled to unskilled labor increased from the 1970s to the 2000s.
-The relative quantity of ICT equipment to skilled labor increased substantially after the mid-1970s, while the relative quantity of total capital equipment to skilled labor did not change substantially from the 1970s to the 2000s.
-The negative co-movement between the price and quantity of ICT equipment indicates technological change \citep*{Greenwood_Hercowitz_Krusell_AER97}.
-As seen from equation \eqref{eq: Wh/Wu}, the capital\textendash skill complementarity effect is proportional in magnitude to the ratio of ICT capital to skilled labor, while the relative labor quantity effect is proportional in magnitude to the ratio of skilled to unskilled labor.
-The observed trends in relative input quantities suggest that the two effects would work in opposite directions.
-The same applies to all countries (see Figure \ref{fig: LhLuKiKe_oecd} in Appendix \ref{subsec: trends_oecd} for countries other than the United States).
-However, the magnitude and timing of changes in relative input quantities vary greatly across countries.
+The relative quantity of ICT equipment to skilled labor increased steadily and substantially after the mid-1970s, although the relative quantity of total capital equipment to skilled labor did not change substantially from the 1970s to the 2000s.
+The negative co-movement between the rental price and quantity of ICT equipment indicates technological change \citep*{Greenwood_Hercowitz_Krusell_AER97}.
+The capital\textendash skill complementarity effect is proportional in magnitude to the ratio of ICT capital to skilled labor, while the relative labor quantity effect is proportional in magnitude to the ratio of skilled to unskilled labor.
+The observed trends in relative factor quantities suggest that the two effects would work in opposite directions.
+The same applies to all countries and sectors (see Figures \ref{fig: LhLuKiKe_oecd_goods} and \ref{fig: LhLuKiKe_oecd_service} in Appendix \ref{subsec: trends_oecd} for countries other than the United States).
+However, the magnitude and timing of changes in relative factor quantities vary greatly across countries and sectors.
+The rate of increase in the relative quantity of ICT equipment to skilled labor was greater in the goods sector than in the service sector in the United States but smaller in the goods sector than in the service sector in many other countries.